sakai-mirror/sakai/admin-tools/su/readme.txt

 ********************
 Recent Changes
 ********************
+10/25/2005 - Reporting to you live from the Sakai project trunk.
+You may con- sider the contrib version of su-tool deprecated, but that's still where you will find the 2.0.1 version of the tool.
+Now to finish integrating with the new framework.

 10/24/2005 - I am integrating su-tool with Sakai 2.1.
 As of now, the trunk of su is not suitable for deploying to 2.0.1; To get a release for 2.0.1, go to https://source.sakaiproject.org/contrib/migration/tags/su_2-0-1